Machine Learning & Big Data Blog

 • When was the pipeline scheduled?

-• Whether you are using your own processors or renting from a third-party, each processor should produce logs and you should get access to the third-party’s or write in your own logs to widen your own visibility window.
+Whether you use your own processors or rent from a third party, each processor should produce logs—and you should access third-party logs or write your own to widen your visibility window.

-Finally, after data has gone through the data pipeline, logs should be available to report the data has successfully traveled through the pipeline.
+Finally, after data has traveled through the pipeline, logs should confirm that the data has successfully reached its destination.

-• They ensure good data gets to the end user.
+• They ensure good data reaches the end user

 Idempotence

-Idempotence is a function that will return the same result on repeated instances of execution.
-Functions like absolute functions and rounding functions are idempotent.
-Not all functions are idempotent, but functions can be made to be idempotent.
+Idempotence is a function that returns the same result on every repeated execution.
+Absolute functions and rounding functions are idempotent by nature.
+Not all functions are idempotent, but functions can be written to behave idempotently.

 Immutability